Matrixmang0/Tamil-Braille-Character-Recognition/README.md

 This repo contains various models trained to recognize discrete tamil braille script

-Below are the models used
+Below are the models in this repo

 - CNN-Dense
 - XGBoost